 My first stage in research began with a focus on orientalism, folklore, and mythology.
 For the latter, I used a variety of digital humanities methods to conduct my research which resulted in studies published in some of the leading folklore journals like Folklore and Fabula.
 I am still very interested in exploring other areas of research involving digital humanities such as big data analysis of literary and folklore works in Arabic as well as English.

 As for other areas of research, I have published several empirical studies on the Arab Spring in Bahrain, Syria, Oman, and Iraq as well as on women’s social movements, news on social media, and Jihad 3.0.
 Most of these studies appeared in top ISI ranked journals in their respective fields like Information, Communication & Society, Journalism, Public Relations Review, Terrorism & Political Violence, Social Science Computer Review, and Journal for the Scientific Study of Religion.
-Also, I have also been particularly interested in exploring various public diplomacy 2.0 efforts by conducting studies on the nature of these activities, and I have several ongoing projects that specifically deal with this area of research including a book project.
+Also, I have been particularly interested in exploring various public diplomacy 2.0 efforts by conducting studies on the nature of these activities, and I have several ongoing projects that specifically deal with this area of research including a book project.

 Also, I have been an editorial board member in the Journal of Popular Culture since 2009, reviewing 20+ papers for this journal.
 I have also reviewed research papers for about 30 academic journals, some of which are the top international ISI ranked in their respective disciplines.
 Finally, I have supervised BA and MA theses using different methodologies like surveys, content and framing analysis, interviews, and focus groups.
 I have also used a variety of research methods in my own research like manual content analysis (qualitative and quantitative) to study TV newscasts, computer-assisted textual analysis of large datasets as well as visual, thematic, and framing analysis.
-I have also used interviews and survey questionnaires for many other studies involving immigrants and diasporic media.
+I have also used interviews and survey questionnaires for many other studies involving diasporic media.